Upgrade to the Experience Platform SDKs

-This page contains a checklist that you may consider as you decide to upgrade to the Adobe Experience Platform SDK.
+This section contains a checklist that you can use as you plan your upgrade to the Experience Platform SDKs.

-We recommend easing your build process by leveraging dependency managers we support such as Gradle for Android and Cocoapods for iOS.
+- We recommend that you ease your build process by use supported dependency managers, such as Gradle for Android and Cocoapods for iOS.
 Launch provides inline instructions and specs to help you with this process.

 - 2.Ensure all of the required SDK APIs that you currently use are available in the new SDK.For more information, see Experience Platform SDKs vs. the 4x SDKs.Tip: The Experience Platform SDK supports iOS versions 10+, Android 4+ (API 14+).